AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/planning-for-new-implementation.md

 >[!NOTE]
 >Examples provided are not based on a real implementation timeline.
 Do not rely on these as a standard timeline for your onboarding with Marketo Engage, as every implementation is unique with different milestones and requirements according to your organization's needs.

-For hand-in-hand assistance in implementing and customizing your Marketo Engage for your instance, please contact the Adobe Account Team or reach out to Adobe Professional Services.
+For hand-in-hand assistance in implementing and customizing your Marketo Engage for your instance, please contact the Adobe Account Team or reach out to [Adobe Professional Services](https://business.adobe.com/customers/consulting-services/main.html){target="_blank"}.

 ### Author